Deep Learning in Asset Pricing: Empirical Results for U.S. Equities

 We collect monthly equity return data for all securities on CRSP.
 The sample period spans January 1967 to December 2016, totaling 50 years.
 We divide the full data into 20 years of training sample (1967 - 1986), 5 years of validation sample (1987 - 1991), and 25 years of out-of-sample testing sample (1992 - 2016).
 We use the one-month Treasury bill rates from the Kenneth French Data Library as the risk-free rate to calculate excess returns.

 In addition, we collect the 46 firm-specific characteristics listed either on Kenneth French Data Library or used by \cite{freyberger2017dissecting}.\footnote{We use the characteristics that \cite{freyberger2017dissecting} used in the 2017 version of their paper.} All these variables are constructed either from accounting variables from the CRSP/Compustat database or from past returns from CRSP.
 We follow the standard conventions in the variable definition, construction and their updating.
 Yearly updated variables are updated at the end of each June following the Fama-French convention, while monthly changing variables are updated at the end of each month for the use in the next month.
-The full details on the construction of these variables are in Table \ref{tab:char}.
+The full details on the construction of these variables are in the Internet Appendix.
 In Table \ref{tab:category} we sort the characteristics into the six categories {\it past returns, investment, profitability, intangibles, value and trading frictions}.

 The number of all available stocks from CRSP is around 31,000.
 As in \cite{kelly2018} or \cite{freyberger2017dissecting}, we are limited to the returns of stocks that have all firm characteristics information available in a certain month, which leaves us with around 10,000 stocks.
 This is the largest possible data set that can be used for this type of analysis.\footnote{Using stocks with missing characteristic information requires data imputation based on model assumptions. \cite{kelly2019} replace a missing characteristic with the cross-sectional median of that characteristic during that month.
-However, this approach introduces an additional source of error and as it ignores the dependency structure in the characteristic space creates artificial time-series fluctuation in the characteristics, which we want to avoid.} Figure \ref{fig:number} plots the number of stocks available in each month.
+However, this approach introduces an additional source of error and ignores the dependency structure in the characteristic space and thus creates artificial time-series fluctuation in the characteristics, which we want to avoid.
+Hence, we follow the same approach as in \cite{freyberger2017dissecting} and \cite{kelly2018} to use only stocks that have all firm characteristics available in a given month, which has the additional benefit of removing predominantly stocks with a very small market capitalization.
+Note that we do not require for one stock to have the characteristics to exist throughout its entire time-series.
+We simply only include the returns at time $t$ for stock $i$ if for this point in time it has all characteristics, that is, stock $i$ does not necessarily have a complete time-series, which is allowed in our approach.}